Biden's Democratic allies admit he had a poor debate but say they're still standing behind him

 Biden's campaign announced that it raised $14 million on debate day and the morning after, while Trump's campaign said it raised more than $8 million from the start of the debate through the end of the night.

-Vice President Kamala Harris, whom the Biden campaign sent out to defend his performance as was set to travel to Las Vegas, Nevada.
-She told CNN hours after the debate, “There was a slow start, but there was a strong finish."
+Vice President Kamala Harris, whom the Biden campaign sent out to defend his performance, was set to travel to Las Vegas, Nevada.
+She told CNN hours after the debate, “There was a slow start, but it was a strong finish."

 Rep. Emanuel Cleaver, D-Mo., said he could hardly sleep because of the number of telephone calls he got after Biden performed “horribly” in the debate.